Jose01000111/102.5-Use-RPM-and-YUM-package-management/README.md

 #### I worked through hands-on tasks that helped me install, query, and remove packages.
 I also used commands to explore dependencies, signatures, and configuration files to gain control over package management operations in enterprise systems.

-#### I’ve included some helpful links to guide you through the lab and for studying afterward:
+#### I’ve included some helpful links to guide you through the lab and for studying afterward📝:

 [Objective 102.5](https://www.lpi.org/our-certifications/exam-101-102-objectives/#102.5_Use_RPM_and_YUM_package_management)